folktizen/olive/README.md

 # 🚀 Olive

-Olive is a Next.js + Cloudflare monorepo project that implements Dollar Cost Averaging using the CoW Protocol.
+Olive is a Next.js monorepo project that implements Dollar Cost Averaging using the CoW Protocol.

 ---